We use cookies on this website.

 Bastion Developer (GA since June 2025): free lightweight SKU.
 Connection to 1 VM at a time via the Azure portal only.
 No AzureBastionSubnet required, no Bastion resource to deploy.
 Direct activation from the VM's "Connect" page.
 Perfect for test developers who want to avoid public IPs.
 Limitations: no connection via native client, no scaling, only one active session per user.

-Bastion Premium (new 2025): all Standard features + Session Recording (video recording of RDP/SSH sessions for auditing and compliance), Private-only Bastion (no public IP on Bastion itself, 100% private via Private Endpoint).
-Price: ~€200/month base + additional instances.
+Premium Bastion: All Standard features + Session Recording (video recording of RDP/SSH sessions for auditing and compliance), Private-only Bastion (no public IP on the Bastion itself, 100% private via Private Endpoint).
+Price: ~$0.27/hour, or ~€200/month for the base plan plus additional instances.

 Real pricing and hidden traps: beyond €140/month